ftaylor-io/mago-tag-monitor/SETUP_GUIDE.md

 ## Step 6: Verify Scheduled Runs

-1. The workflow is set to run automatically every 2 hours
+1. The workflow is set to run automatically twice daily (9:15 AM and 6:15 PM São Paulo time)
 2. You can see scheduled runs in the **Actions** tab
 3. The next run time will be shown in the workflow schedule
-4. You'll receive emails every 2 hours with the graph and assessment
+4. You'll receive emails twice daily with the graph and assessment

 ## Troubleshooting